OL Lyonnes: History

-Name
+Club identity

 The club's previous names (FC Lyon and Olympique Lyonnais Féminin) were direct references to the city of Lyon.
 On 19 May 2025, Kang announced the new name as "OL Lyonnes"; OL referring to the parent club and lyonnes as a portmanteau of the city and lionnes, a French word for "lionnesses".
 She explained that y was used in place of i to retain reference to the city, and the parent club, but entirely dropping féminin to designate the club as a separate management from that of the men's, as she said, "We wanted to emphasize that lionesses are different than lions."

 Along with unveiling the new name, a new logo was introduced which shows the head part of a roaring red lioness with blue and gold accents, and a crest above it.
 To make a distinction from the counterpart men's club that has a lion as an emblem, Kang explained that she was inspired by her safari to Africa where she learnt that it was the lionesses who do most of the work such as hunting and caring for the pride, saying: "I'm talking in real life, male lions sleep 22 hours out of 24 hours.
 So if you think about the lioness, who's really roaring; the fears, competitiveness, protecting and surviving, all those things to us, that was the spirit of the lioness."
 The golden crest signifies the club's success in the highest-level competitions.
 The club will also adopt a new slogan: Nouvelle Histoire, Même Légende ("New Story, Same Legend").